google/oss-fuzz/docs/ideal_integration.md

 This will allow to have minimal OSS-Fuzz specific configuration and thus be more robust.

 There is no point in hardcoding the exact compiler flags in the build system because they
-a) may change and b) are different depending on the fuzzing target and the sanitizer being used.
+a) may change and b) are different depending on the fuzzing engine and the sanitizer being used.

 ## Not a project member?